Crow Goose Pigeon Turkey Woodpecker

 - Protect your garden.
 Turkeys looking for food in your garden can be humanely harassed by spray from a water hose, a leashed dog, and fencing that covers bulbs.
 Installing a motion sensor on a garden hose will encourage turkeys to look for their next meal elsewhere.
-Go to our links and resources page to find vendors that sell these attachments.
+Go to our links and resources page to find vendors that sell these deterrents.

 - Cover shiny/reflective objects during mating season.
 Male turkeys will peck windows and car bumpers during the mating season because they see reflections of themselves and think that they’re seeing a competing tom.
 Covering low windows and glass doors can help deter them from pecking the glass.
 Rubbing soap on car bumpers to make them less shiny can also help.

 MSPCA TURKEY FACT SHEET